gschool-blue-ocean/mcsp-22-transition-hub/README.md

 - [Render](https://render.com/) for project deployment
 - Discord for daily communications (sprint planning, group troubleshooting, and code reviews)

-# Technical Challenges / Unexpected Challenges Faced
+# Technical / Unexpected Challenges Faced
 * Why, what was the plan to overcome those challenges?
 * What did you learn?
 * Why was it a challenge